lvoytek/ubuntu-maintainers-handbook/DocTriage.md

 # Documentation triage

-Documentation is hosted in [github](https://github.com/canonical/ubuntu-server-documentation) and from there rendered to PDF and the online view at [ubuntu server docs](https://ubuntu.com/server/docs).
+Documentation is hosted in [github](https://github.com/canonical/ubuntu-server-documentation) and from there rendered to PDF and the online view at [Ubuntu Server docs](https://documentation.ubuntu.com/server).
-This kind of structure gave us better interaction rates and contributions than on discourse, but to make them worthwhile we need to ensure we pick up and act on what we get there
+This kind of structure gave us better interaction rates and contributions than on Discourse, but to make them worthwhile we need to ensure we pick up and act on what we get there

 ## Lists